-Financial Support: The College provided direct financial support to staff in the form of non-consolidated payments.
-A £400 payment was made in October 2022, followed by a further payment of £1,000 in April 2023.
-Additionally, the College approved a 4% cost of living rise for salaries, which was backdated to August 2022.
+Financial Support: The College provided direct financial support to staff in the form of two consolidated pay award.
+The College approved a 4% cost of living rise for salaries, paid in November 2023 which was backdated to August 2023 and a further 3%, which was paid on April 2023 and backdated to August 2024.

-Living Foundation Wage: The College has continued its commitment to paying the Living Foundation Wage, with an increase to £10.90 per hour for the lowest-paid staff.
+Living Foundation Wage: The College has continued its commitment to paying the Living Foundation Wage, with an increase to £12.00 per hour for the lowest-paid staff.